Correlation in Catalysts Enables Arbitrary Manipulation of Quantum Coherence

 \emph{Step~2: Amplifying coherence.(Fig.~\ref{fig:protocol1}\,(c))}\quad We amplify this non-zero coherence generated in $R_i$ by the two-level coherence amplification using another set of catalysts prepared in $\otimes_{j=0}^{K-1}C_{i}^{(j)}$ with a large enough integer $K$.
 This prepares a state close to $\ket{+}:=(\ket{0}+\ket{1})/\sqrt{2}$ in $R_{i}$.

 \emph{Step~3: Prepare the target state.
-(Fig.~\ref{fig:protocol2})}\quad We repeat Step~1 and 2 for $L(\gg 1)$ times to prepare a state close to $\ket{+}^{\otimes L}_{R_i}$ for each $i$, which is a superposition of energy eigenstates with weights according to the binomial distribution.
+(Fig.~\ref{fig:protocol2})}\quad We repeat Steps~1 and 2 for $L(\gg 1)$ times to prepare a state close to $\ket{+}^{\otimes L}_{R_i}$ for each $i$, which is a superposition of energy eigenstates with weights according to the binomial distribution.
 By employing these states as ancillary coherent resource states, we can implement any unitary on $S'$ with arbitrary accuracy by a covariant operation~\cite{Aharonov1967charge,Ozawa2002conservative,Kitaev2004superselection,Bartlett2007reference,Marvian2008building,Tajima2020coherence, Aberg2014catalytic, korzekwa2016extraction}.
 Since any pure state on $S'$ can be prepared by applying an appropriate unitary to an incoherent state $\ket{j^\star}_{S'}$, and any mixed state is realized by a probabilistic mixture of pure states, we can obtain the total state whose reduced state on $S'$ is $\rho'_\epsilon$.
-Note that the ancillary coherent resource states are not catalysts, and hence they do not need to get back to the original states.
-Finally, the correlation between $S'$ and catalytic system can be removed by using the technique employed in Ref.~\cite{Muller2016generalization}, where we start with the final state in another catalytic system and swap it with the marginal state created in $S'$.
+Finally, the correlation between $S'$ and the catalytic system can be removed by using the technique employed in Ref.~\cite{Muller2016generalization}, where we start with the final state in another catalytic system and swap it with the marginal state created in $S'$.

 The accuracy of the whole protocol is determined by the errors in preparing highly coherent resource states in Step~2 and in approximating unitary in Step~3, both of which can be made arbitrarily small using finite-size catalysts, ensuring any target error $\epsilon>0$.
-Also, since the required catalysts except for the very final step in removing the correlation do not depend on the target state, they construct a universal family of catalysts applicable to any state transformation if a finite correlation is allowed between the main system and catalytic systems as well.
-Even in this case, one can make this correlation arbitrarily small at the limit of $\epsilon\to 0$ by using sufficiently many marginal catalysts.
+Also, since the required catalysts except for the final step in removing the correlation do not depend on the target state, they construct a universal family of catalysts applicable to any state transformation if an arbitrarily small correlation is allowed between the main system and catalytic systems.